Ordinary People Can Do

 +correct at 9 January 2018. *gross average, ESFRS, 2016.

-The first question we have to ask is, "Where do you live and/or work?"
+The first question we will ask is, "Where do you live and/or work?"

 The reason for this is that RDS Firefighters carry alerters when on duty and need to be at the Fire Station and ready to turn out within 5 minutes of the alerter sounding, travelling at normal road speeds, typically from home or their place of work.

 Applicants are required to complete a short, straightforward application form, which gives us information on your contact details, the cover you are able to offer and the distance you are from your local Fire Station.
 Initially, candidates are considered on the cover they offer and distance elements alone.
 You will be required to commit to a minimum of 40 hours per week, which can be averaged out over a number of weeks.
 Please note you will need to be available on the station drill night (see below) as there is a requirement to attend a minimum of 40 drill nights per year.